hypernym-studio/frame/README.md

 ## Quick Start

-Create a `frame` manager with default phases.
+Creates a `frame` manager with the default phase.

 ```ts
 import { createFrame } from '@hypernym/frame'